funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--autosave-minutes`
 """"""""""""""""""""""""""

-    Update the minimum of munutes before we start committing to upstream under the CI mode.
+    Update the minimum of minutes before we start committing to upstream under the CI mode.

     **Default value:** :code:`15`